mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 $$
 M_X(t) = \left[ (1 - q) + qe^{t} \right]^N.
 $$
-As an example, let's compute the first moment of this binomially distributed variable.
+As an example, let us compute the first moment of this binomially distributed variable.
 For this, the first derivative of the MGF results in
 $$
 \frac{d M_X(t)}{dt} = N [(1 - q) + qe^t]^{N - 1} q e^t.